TaylorBoon/http4s-zio-doobie-circe/1-setup/README.md

   }
 }
 ```
-We start by defining a Server, derived from the trait `zio.App`. `zio.App` provides a `main` function which will be the entry point to our application.
-We must provide a `run` function that describes the computation to be run (in this case handle HTTP requests). `zio.App` is analogous to the cats-effect trait `IOApp`, although of course the internals are somewhat different.

-Inside `run`, we begin by describing our server.
-Let's break down each step and see what they do:

-`ZIO.runtime[ZEnv].flatmap { implicit rts =>`

-`ZIO.runtime` creates a `Runtime` which is a combination of an `Environment` and a `Platform`.
-A `Runtime`
+***This is a mess, I have no idea how this works except that it does***

 #### Routes
-Similarly to Server, the entirety of this object is below.
+As with Server, the entirety of the routes object is below.
 We want to understand at some level what is going on here.
 This is foundational and a good sense of what is happening is important as we get to more complex functionality.
 ```scala
 object HelloRoutes {
   private val dsl = Http4sDsl[Task]